NalimWeso/NalimWeso/README.md

 <img src="BibleQuote.png" alt="Matthew 10:16">
 </p>

 👋 Hey hey!

-I'm a Polish self-taught Frontend Developer who got immersed in programming and can't tear myself away from it.
-Since January 1st, 2024, I've had an account on **GitHub**, and in my free time, I tinker with my projects.
-I take great care to ensure they have a thoughtful concept, careful execution and appealing visual design. 🌟
+I'm a Polish self-taught **Frontend Developer** who got immersed in programming and decided that it will be my way of earning bread.

+Since January 1, 2024, I've been active on GitHub and in my free time I tinker with my projects.
+I strive to ensure they are top-notch in every aspect.

 ---